Meningococcal (ACWY only) Vaccine

 Meningococcal disease is caused by a bacteria known as Neisseria meningitidis and can be fatal if left untreated.

-There are 13 known meningococcal disease serogroups.
-Meningococcal disease is most commonly caused by serogroups A, B, C, W and Y, with symptoms developing quickly.
+Meningococcal disease is commonly caused by the serogroups A, B, C, W and Y.

-Do not wait until there is a purple rash to appear, as that is the late stage of the disease.
-Please see your doctor immediately if you think you or a loved one have meningococcal and if your doctor is unavailable, please visit the emergency room at your closest hospital for treatment.
+Please do not wait until there is a purple rash on your body as this is the late stage of IMD.
+Visit your doctor at once if you think you or a loved one have meningococcal.
+If your doctor is unavailable, please visit the emergency room at your closest hospital for treatment.

 Meningococcal is contagious and can be fatal, killing within hours of getting the disease1.